Diabetic Eye Exams in South Carolina

 Cataracts

 Excess blood sugar can cause changes in the eye’s lens, leading to cataract development.
 The hazy, cloudy spots can interfere with vision.
-In some cases, cataract surgery may be necessary to help improve visual comfort.
+In some cases, cataract eye surgery may be necessary to help improve visual comfort.
 Maintaining healthy blood sugar levels can help prevent cataracts or slow development.

 Macular edema occurs when fluid buildup causes swelling and thickening of the macula.
 The swelling can damage the macula, causing vision impairment.
 Diabetic macular edema is typically caused by diabetic retinopathy.